Emotional Cheating- What Is It and Where Should You Draw the Line

 It’s normal to feel angry or want to confront your partner in a dramatic way after you learn about an emotional affair.
 That’s typically not the best approach, though.

 Give yourself a day or two to let your emotions settle.
 Then, set aside time to speak to your partner privately.

 During the conversation, focus on your feelings and use “I” language so your partner doesn’t feel attacked or a need to get defensive.

 After talking to your partner, you’ll need to decide where you want to go from here.
 Do you want to continue the relationship, or do you want to part ways?

 If you do decide that you want to save the relationship, consider working with a couples therapist.

 Whether you see a therapist online or in-person, they can help you identify the issues that led to the affair and strengthen your relationship.

-How to Protect Your Relationship Against Future Infidelity
+How to Protect Your Relationship Against Future Cheating

 - Work on building shared friendships and interests